Toby Knobel Fluek: Death and Donation to the Florida Holocaust Museum

-Fluek died on June 3, 2011, at the age of 85, in West Orange, New Jersey. predeceased by her husband, leaving her body of work in the hands of her daughter.
-Lillian Fluek Finkler.
+Fluek died on June 3, 2011, at the age of 85, in West Orange, New Jersey.
+She was predeceased by her husband, leaving her body of work to her daughter, Lillian Fluek Finkler.
 Finkler searched for a museum to house her mother's art before deciding on the Florida Holocaust Museum, which had years earlier showcased Fluek's art in a temporary exhibition.
 Finkler describes her decision to donate the collection to the Museum: "I have donated my mother's collection to The Florida Holocaust Museum so that her story would be kept alive, even though she is no longer with us.
 I am excited that her artwork will be exhibited and shared by The Florida Holocaust Museum in their educational outreach as well as digitally and in museum exhibits.
 It is important that children, adults, museums and researchers all have access to this unique visual memory of my mother's world.
 She would have been pleased and honored that her work is being made available to current and future generations."
 The Florida Holocaust Museum received the donation in 2018 and has begun the work of processing the collection of over 500 pieces of art, documents, and ephemera into its permanent collection, though a date for exhibition has not been set.